 At a deadline specified by the IJ, you will also need to submit a Witness List, naming all the people you plan to call to give testimony at your hearing, how long each person plans to testify, and in what language the person will speak.
 The witness list can include both experts knowledgeable about your country and fact witnesses who are familiar with your personal history.

 You cannot choose or request a particular judge.
-And wide disparity has, unfortunately, been reported in the percentage of asylum cases that different IJs grant.
+A wide disparity has, unfortunately, been reported in the percentage of asylum cases that different IJs grant.

 To find out more, check out Syracuse University’s database of immigration judges.
 It lets you input your city and the name of your judge and see a report on the judge's background and the percentage of asylum cases that he or she has granted in given years, and how this compares to other judges across the United States.